Professor of Politics

 - Rob's main interest is the politics of US foreign policy but he has also written extensively on domestic US politics.
 A critical review of his Barack Obama's Post-American Foreign Policy in the conservative Claremont Review of Books ('Courtiers,' May 2013) touchingly, if inaccurately, described him as an 'intimate' of the 'US foreign policy establishment' who writes 'for the Euro-American ruling class.'

-- Rob's latest book, After Obama: Renewing American Leadership, Restoring Global Order is published in April 2016 by Cambridge University Press.
+- Rob's latest book, After Obama: Renewing American Leadership, Restoring Global Order was published in May 2016 by Cambridge University Press.
 One endorsement describes the book as '... the intellectual cold shower needed after more than a decade of strategically incoherent behavior on the part of the United States.
 Witty and sure-footed in his command of history, American politics and international affairs, Robert Singh offers a concise account of the hole Washington has dug for itself and the steps necessary for America to regain its position of global leadership.'

 - Professor Singh is a Fellow of the Royal Society for the Arts, an Associate Fellow of the Institute for the Study of the Americas (University of London), a member of the external advisory board of the United States Presidency Centre, Institute for the Study of the Americas, an Honorary Fellow of the Foreign Policy Association (New York), and was a Trustee of William Palmer Sixth Form College (2002-09).